videetparekh/model-zoo-models/lenet_gtc/README.md

 # MNIST dataset

 This code uses the built-in data library MNIST.
-It is downloaded automatically at the first run,, and is used afterwards.
+It is downloaded automatically at the first run, and is used afterwards.
 Internal Tensorflow libraries are used for that
 `from tensorflow.keras.datasets import mnist`